popadana10/pancake_maker/README.md

 Fonts from [Google Fonts](https://fonts.google.com/).
 Image from [Unsplash](https://unsplash.com/).
-Exercise created by our group mentor Margit Tennosar.
+Exercise created by our group mentor Margit Tennosaar.

 ## Get in Touch